aleph-im/aleph-docs/docs/tools/aleph-client/documentation.md

 * `get`
 * `post`: Post a message on aleph.im.
 * `sign`: Sign an aleph message with a private key.
-* `watch`: Watch a hash for amends and print amend...
+* `watch`: Watch a hash for amends and print amend messages.

 ### `message amend`